jmathur25/OSM_buildingdetector/README.md

 In rural areas (and even suburban areas) the buildings, especially houses, aren’t there.

 # Requirements
+OpenStreetMap Building Detector requires some extra packages to run.
+Install the following packages before running the start.py script.

 OSM API for interacting with the online database:
 ```pip install osmapi```